vwdata-p3/vwdata-p3.github.io/index.md

 [VWData program](https://commit2data.nl/vwdata)
-to more securely store the flow records collected by network operators, and help minimize the processing of personal data in this context.
+to more securely store the flow records collected by network operators, and help minimise the processing of personal data in this context.

 Details about PEP3 can be found [this paper](https://arxiv.org/abs/1911.02674),